teawaterwire/le-test/README.md

 #### Why a test?

 - We need good Front-End engineers for the Web Team.
-- We needed a way to efficiently filter out candidates that weren't technically good enough.
+- We needed a way to efficiently filter out candidates that weren't technically sound.
-- We didn't want a 4-hour test (because we already had one as an extra step of the process – if needed)
+- We didn't want a 4-hour test (because we already had one as an extra step of the process – if needed).
-- We wanted something that resembled big tech companies' tests (because they must be doing it for a reason)
+- We wanted something that resembled big tech companies' tests (they must be doing it for a reason).
-- But easier (because pragmatism never hurts)
+- But easier (because pragmatism never hurts).

 #### Live coding vs debriefing afterwards?

 I did both.

-I prefer putting people in a room and asking them questions after.
-Because it's less stressful.
+I prefer putting people in a room and asking them questions after, because it's less stressful.
-But when I was interviewing candidates from foreign countries a live google doc editing over Skype worked as well.
+But, during interviews with foreign candidates, editing a live Google Doc over Skype worked as well.

 #### Results?